A Revolutionary Conception in the Stage Musical

 Early History

-Reportedly, the only piece submitted to the NYSF which they felt strong enough to warrant any further work was a “seventeen-minute, five-character cabaret piece” called The Mystery of Edwin Drood, by Rupert Holmes.
+Reportedly, the only piece submitted to the NYSF which they felt strong enough to warrant any further work was a ‘seventeen-minute, five-character cabaret piece’ called The Mystery of Edwin Drood, by Rupert Holmes.
 As anyone familiar with American musical theater history knows, this did indeed become a very successful full-length Broadway show.
 But everything else submitted simply started to gather dust in the NYSF literary department; they really had no idea at all what to do with any of it, and so the idea effectively atrophied.

 Serious Interest from the Other Coast

 Meanwhile, working in West Hollywood and San Francisco, director Michael Koppy was intrigued by the intrinsic merits of the form.
 He produced and directed stage musicals, as well as television, concerts and other events.
 One of those other shows he annually presented in San Francisco, Sacramento, and Los Angeles were screenings of the year’s Clio Award winning television commercials.
-And while 99.9% percent of all television commercials are absolute crap, on all levels, the best work in the medium—when carried via ‘dramatic vignette’ or ‘comedic vignette’—can in fact be quite compelling and charged.
+And while 99.9% percent of all television commercials are absolute crap, on all levels, the best work in the medium—when carried via ‘dramatic vignette’ or ‘comedic vignette’—can on occasion be quite compelling and charged.
 And in those rare top-of-the-line creative efforts, economy and efficiency are achieved to such degree that whole experiences, indeed whole stories, can be conveyed in just thirty or sixty seconds—still having room for the requisite mundane product shot at the end.

 The Annual Competition Begins